neerja007/ChEA/README.md

 Checklist : (according to priority)

-*Content - 'academics' to be completed, vasu doing it.
+*Content - 'research programmes' to be completed.
 *Proper styling and fonts to be applied, tables to be made proper.
-*Tab names to be changed in all pages.
-*The pages should redirect properly to the appropriate .html page. currently its retriving the page from the server(online).
+*Tab names to be changed in all pages (Academic Programmes completed) *The pages should redirect properly to the appropriate .html page. currently its retriving the page from the server(online).
 *Photos/images should be decided and put up.
-*the sides tabs should be decided, should contain links to download useful papers, info, booklets etc.
+*The side tabs should be decided, should contain links to download useful papers, info, booklets etc.
 *Redundant and inappropriate content to be removed.
+*SEARCH links should be implemented
 *login / permissions should be implemented
-*SEARCH links should be implemented